microsoft/playwright/docs/src/api/class-elementhandle.md

 Hides default white background and allows capturing screenshots with transparency.
 Not applicable to `jpeg` images.
 Defaults to `false`.

+### option: ElementHandle.screenshot.captureBeyondViewport
+- `captureBeyondViewport` <[boolean]>

+In chromium, Playwright will temporarily resize the viewport when taking screenshots of content that is outside the current viewport.
+This can cause issues if you are using `vh` and `vw` units.
+By setting `captureBeyondViewport` to true, we avoid the viewport workaround and instead instructs chromium to use the experimental `captureBeyondViewport` option when capturing the screenshot.
+Default is `false`.

 ### option: ElementHandle.screenshot.timeout = %%-input-timeout-%%

 ## async method: ElementHandle.scrollIntoViewIfNeeded